-Space, or rather the lack of it, is often an issue in student accommodation.
+Space - or the lack of it - is often an issue in student accommodation.
 How about a folding tray-table?
 You can use it as a dining surface or rest text books on it, and it will be a lot cheaper and more transportable than a proper table.

 A few plants and colourful nic-nacs soon make a new place feel more like home.